Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 Type Of Treatment Plan / Are You Following It?

 Your treatment plan matters to underwriters.
-Obviously, if you are followingto show what is required in the fully underwritten life insurance process for people with bipolar disorder your treatment plan, that is beneficial to your application.
+Obviously, following your treatment plan is beneficial to your application.
 Underwriters like that.
 It shows stability and, usually, no impact on your everyday activities.

 The type of plan, however, matters, too.
 If your doctor has you on a first-line psychotherapy treatment, that is great.
-Moreover, if you have shown to follow your treatment plan with no interruption with normal daily activites, that is beneficial to you.
+Moreover, if you have shown that you follow your treatment plan without interrupting normal daily activities, that benefits your application.

 Bipolar 1 Disorder or Bipolar 2 Disorder?